How Much Does A Casket Cost (2023 Average Casket Prices)?

 Another benefit is that clear caskets are also eco-friendly and require less energy to produce than traditional wooden or metal caskets.

 Keep in mind that the cost of clear caskets varies greatly depending on the materials used and the customization options.
-Generally, acrylic caskets are more affordable than polycarbonate caskets as they require less energy to produce and tend to be lighter in weight.
+Generally, acrylic caskets are more affordable than polycarbonate caskets as they require less energy and are lighter in weight.

 Customization options such as accents or decorations can also increase the cost of a clear casket.